APQ JENA

 The production takes place in Jena Made in Germany.
 The small series character also allows for individual and special production as well as the consideration of individual customer wishes.

-Fluorite Quadruplet Polychromats
+APQ Fluorite Polychromats

 These are the first polychromats as astronomical optics, which we are now making available to a broad user group.